Juan Miranda (footballer): Loan to Betis

 On 5 October 2020, Miranda joined La Liga side Real Betis on loan for the 2020–21 campaign.

 Betis

 On 1 June 2021, Barcelona announced that the clause in Miranda's contract to automatically extend it until 2023 would not trigger, and that he would join Real Betis permanently once his loan spell ended.
 Barça will reserve 40% of the rights of any future sale, and a right to first refusal on re-signing Miranda.

 On 23 April 2022, Miranda scored the winning goal in the penalty shootout for Real Betis in the 2022 Copa del Rey final.

 Bologna

 On 3 July 2024, Miranda moved to Serie A, joining Bologna on a permanent deal.

 International career

+Miranda represented Spain at various youth levels.
+With the under-17 and under-19 teams, he was part of the squads that won the 2017 UEFA European Under-17 Championship and the 2019 UEFA European Under-19 Championship.
+He was also named in the squad that finished as runners-up at the 2017 FIFA U-17 World Cup.

+At under-21 level, Miranda was selected for the 2023 UEFA European Under-21 Championship, where he was named in the Team of the Tournament.

+In 2024, Miranda received a call-up to the Spain U23 for the 2024 Summer Olympics as one of the three overaged players in the squad.
+He later won a gold medal after Spain defeated France 5–3 in the final.

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly against Lithuania on 8 June 2021.
 Miranda made his senior debut in the match and scored as Spain won 4–0.